b-wang/aicv-paper-notes/notes/bottom-up-HigherHRNet.md

 ### Background of bottom-up pose estimation , pros and cons

-Typical bottom-up pipeline consists of two main steps:
+Typical bottom-up pipeline consists of two main steps: 1) heatmap prediction; 2) keypoint grouping
-- heatmap prediction
-- keypoint grouping

 Pros and cons of bottom-up pose estimation methods compared to the top-down ones:
 - Pros